-Attendance and participation:
+Attendance and Participation:

-In addition to the online component of this hybrid course, we will have with a lecture and discussion format in classroom sessions.
-Attendance is required at all class sessions.
-We will take attendance each day the class meets.
-You are responsible for signing the attendance sheet at each class meeting.
-Do not sign in for another person.
+In addition to the online component of this course, we will have a lecture and discussion format in classroom sessions.
+Attendance is expected at all class sessions.
+We may take attendance each day the class meets.
 Falsification of attendance records can be treated as an instance of academic misconduct.

 You will need to participate actively in order to get maximum benefit from the course.
 Evidence clearly shows that students who come to class regularly and engage in discussion learn more and generally do better in the class.
-This means you will need to come to the class, stay for the entire period, and be prepared for it by reading the assigned materials in advance.
-This is very important.
-Please make an effort to be on time for the class.
+This means you will need to come to the class, stay for the entire period, and be prepared for it by reviewing the assigned materials in advance.